-This Low-Carb Old Fashioned Blueberry Cobbler make a perfect summer dessert.
-It works for low-carb, ketogenic, Atkins, gluten-free, grain-free, and diabetic diets.
+Our Low-Carb Keto-friendly Blueberry Cobbler make a perfect summer dessert.
+This delicious dessert recipe can be part of a low-carb, keto, Atkins, gluten-free, grain-free, or diabetic diet.

 Huckleberries are closely related to blueberries.
 They look very similar, but are smaller and the flavor is a bit more concentrated than our domesticated blueberries.
 They grow wild in the mountains of Pennsylvania, where I grew up.